 (The highlight of the zoo)

 As someone with a biology degree, I’m all for objectivity when it comes to the animal world.
 But…pandas!
-Cute, furry and capable of poor choices when it comes to modern evolutionary survival strategies.
+Cute, furry and maker of poor choices when it comes to evolutionary survival strategies.

-The park at Schönbrunn also houses Tiergarten Schönbrunn, the oldest working zoo in the world and one of the best, too.
+Not an animal you normally associate with Baroque palaces.
+However, the extended park at Schönbrunn houses Tiergarten Schönbrunn: the oldest working zoo in the world and one of the best, too.

 The zoo covers a huge area with all sorts of indoor and outdoor attractions that include a two-storey rainforest house, aquarium, big cats, and all the other usual animal suspects.